 - Cash and short-term deposits, trade receivables, trade payables, and other current assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments. - Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the Group based on parameters such as interest rates, specific country risk factors, individual creditworthiness of the customer and the risk characteristics of the financed project.
 Based on this evaluation, allowances are taken to account for the expected losses of these receivables.
 As at 31 December 2013, and as in the previous year, the carrying amounts of such receivables, net of allowances, are not materially different from their calculated fair values. - The fair value of unquoted instruments, loans from banks and other financial liabilities, as well as other non-current financial liabilities, is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
-As at 31 December 2013, and as in the previous year, the carrying amounts of such liabilities not materially different from their calculated fair values. - Fair values of available-for-sale financial assets are derived from quoted market prices in active markets, if available.
+As at December 31, 2013, and as in the previous year, the carrying amounts of such liabilities not materially different from their calculated fair values. - Fair values of available-for-sale financial assets are derived from quoted market prices in active markets, if available. - The fair value of unquoted available-for-sale financial assets is estimated using appropriate valuation techniques.